-On July 31, 2014, the Company used a portion of the proceeds from the equity financing (described in note 8 below) to purchase Class A Limited Partnership Units in the Partnership and the Partnership (together with funds committed by other investors in the Partnership) completed the Acquisition and the Supplemental Treasury Purchase and acquired 70.8% of HIIG for US\$138,683.
-The Company's investment in the Partnership at closing was US\$75,712, representing a 53.3% ownership interest in the Partnership.
+On July 31, 2014, the Company used a portion of the proceeds from the equity financing (described in note 8 below) to purchase Class A Units of the Partnership and the Partnership (together with funds committed by other investors in the Partnership) completed the Acquisition and the Supplemental Treasury Purchase and acquired 70.8% of HIIG for US\$138,683.
+The Company's investment in the Partnership at closing on July 31, 2014 was US\$75,712 (\$82,451), representing a 53.3% ownership interest in the Partnership.